 Our original concept was the “self-drive safari” - a way to discover Africa for oneself.

 The original idea was to relocate the Land Rover back to the UK via the Sahara.
 Fate intervened and instead they drove South and West through Cameroon, The Central African Republic, The Congo, Rwanda, Tanzania and Kenya.
 A return trip followed to southern African countries and having enjoyed discovering these countries so much, they were a natural starting point for our original concept which was the “self drive safari” a different way to discover Africa for oneself.
 Safari Drive was born.

 Having decided to set up the ground operations in 1993, Charles and Meregan returned to the UK to market Safari Drive to the public and became the first Tour Operator to offer this type of safari package, and to this day is the only UK Tour Operating company that owns its own fleet of self-drive 4x4 vehicles across Africa.

 Other countries soon followed over the years and we can now tailor self-drive journeys across all parts of Africa from Tanzania down to Cape Town.

 Since those early days the company has widened its network and we now have seven fully staffed bases dotted across Africa plus our HQ in the English countryside where the passion and ethos continues strongly into the 21st century.

 Charles and Meregan are still driving the routes of Africa today.

 Ben took over Safari Drive's management in 2015.
-He is an advocate of self-drive safaris, having self-driven all over Namibia, Botswana, Tanzania, Zambia, Malawi and parts of South Africa, his knowledge of the roads in Africa is extensive.
-He’s also been to Zanzibar a handful of times and often finds himself in Kenya’s Laikipia (or coastline), as one of his close friends is a private guide there.
+He is an advocate of self-drive safaris, having self-driven all over Namibia, Botswana, Tanzania, Zambia, Malawi and parts of South Africa; his knowledge of the roads in Africa is extensive.
+He’s also been to Zanzibar a handful of times and often finds himself in Kenya’s Laikipia.